mollyic/MRI_qa/mriqa/docs/run_mriqa_tool.md

 ```

 ### Update review settings
-If you are resuming a session and wish to change the review parameters, the value you wish to change should be entered at in the terminal.
+If you are resuming a session and wish to change the review parameters, the value you wish to change should be entered in the terminal.
 Any arguments you do not change will be sourced from the config file.

 All possible arguments can be found be found in the [MRIqa arguments section](./arguments_dict.md) or by using the *help* argument.